-If you’re planning to sell your home, it’s important to have a plan for how you’re going to proceed.
+If you’re planning to sell your home, it’s essential to have a plan for how you’re going to proceed.
 By taking the time to complete some upfront preparation, you can avoid many of the issues that often plague sellers throughout this process.
 Carlton Residential has compiled the following guide to help you be aware of what needs to get done:

 5 Important Guidelines for Sellers

 - Not only will the agent you choose play a significant role in how quickly your home sells and for what price, but they will also influence how smoothly this process goes from beginning to end.
-Because an agent can make or break the success of your listing, it’s important to choose wisely.
+Because an agent can make or break the success of your listing, it’s essential to choose wisely.

 - Pricing is a vital component of securing the best outcome for your sale.
 By choosing an agent that you trust, you can feel good about the comparable listings they show you and the price you ultimately decide to put on your listing.

 - Since seasonality and timing influence real estate sales, be sure to discuss this subject with your agent.